Why Do I Keep Having the Same Nightmare?

 Your Brain May Have Learned a “Nightmare Script”

-Your brain has learned a story and is ready to replay it over and over.
+In simpler terms: your brain has learned a story and is ready to replay it over and over.

 When something feels emotionally intense—especially if it’s fear-based—your brain marks it as important.
 During REM sleep (when dreams are most vivid), emotional centers are highly active.
 If a nightmare has happened multiple times, your brain can replay it like a rehearsed scene.